Proof That Calcium Supplements Miraculously Improve Balance And Prevent Falls

 What Kind Of Calcium Supplement Should I Take?

 This is a very good question, because the wrong kind of calcium can do more harm than good.
-The key is to find organic sources of this mineral, especially algae-based formulas, because these are the most readily absorbed by the body.
-In addition, a good calcium supplement should include nutrients and other vitamins and trace minerals that aid in the optimal absorption of calcium.
+The key is to find a supplement that contains bioavailable sources of this mineral, such as algae-based calcium.
+In addition, a good calcium supplement should include vitamins and trace minerals that aid in the optimal absorption of calcium.

 Finding a calcium supplement that fits this description can be tricky.